paultopia/murdersky/index.md

 of salt or a more pet-safe equivalent to melt ice.
 I use [this stuff](https://www.amazon.com/Safe-Paw-Non-Toxic-Melter-lbs/dp/B0002IJXDA/).

+Relatedly, midwestern cities tend to require that *some* private person remove the snow from the sidewalks abutting where you live.
+And no, they don't care whether or not someone is elderly, has a disability that makes it difficult, etc. etc. They at least threaten to fine people who don't comply, sometimes by ridiculous hours---for example, snow that falls overnight before 7am [apparently has to be removed by 10am in Chicago](https://www.chicago.gov/city/en/depts/cdot/supp_info/sidewalk_snow_removal.html).
+This seems to me to be a really idiotic policy, given that people have lives and are perfectly capable of paying taxes to have this public good publicly supplied the same way as other sidewalk maintenance, but, sadly, I am not the dictator.
+(City of Chicago to residents, apparently: "Do you have a job, or kids in school, or any other morning obligations whatsoever?
+Fuck you!"
+On the other hand, if you hate your neighbor, it could be amusing to call and narc on them at 10:01 every snow morning.)
+This is a great reason to rent, or buy in a condo, where the building pays people to take care of this crap.

 ## Stay Sane

 Psychological well-being is also important; being trapped indoors in the